MahamudM90/MahamudPortfolio/README.md

 - after finishing update dependency run `npm start or yarn start`
 - then first open src folder and find portfolioData.js file.
 - and exchange you information and follow the comment (enjoy it)
-- if need any help fell free to email to me : mahamud01795@gmail.com or create an github issu.
+- if need any help fell free to email to me : mahamud01795@gmail.com or create an github issue.
 # Mahamudsportfolio